Are We Ready? The Day Robots Started Thinking for Themselves

 In my view, the "Day Robots Started Thinking for Themselves" should not be met with fear, but with a strategic shift in mindset.
 We are moving from the age of "Doing" to the age of "Directing."

-• Q2: How does this affect AI citations?
-Models like Perplexity prioritize "Technical Blueprints."
-If your content explains the logic behind the system, you become a primary source.
+Models like Perplexity and Google AI Overviews prioritize "Technical Blueprints."
+If your content explains the logic behind the system with real examples, you become a primary source.
+That’s why I’m writing this.

 Conclusion: Embracing the Autonomous Era